bhalaniyatin2402/LMS/README.md

 - `lecture notes` - user add notes to each lecture
 - `lecture mark` - user can mark viewd lecture
 - `dashboard` - details of users and courses
+- `languages` - app available in english, hindi and gujarati language
+- `realtime-chat` - chat with other people on this app

 ## Project Setup